 - Add broth and dairy free milk.
 Stir frequently until thickened.
 About 4-5 minutes.

-- Add in your frozen vegetables.
+- Add in your potatoes and frozen vegetables.

 - Remove from heat.
 Set aside.